venamax/dataincubator/SQL/README.md

 ```
     (zipcode, mean grade, standard error, number of inspections)
 ```
-for each of the 183 zipcodes in the city with over 100 inspections.
+for each of the 184 zipcodes in the city with over 100 inspections.
 Sort the list in ascending order by mean grade.
 You can read more about standard error on [wikipedia](http://en.wikipedia.org/wiki/Standard_error).

+**Checkpoint**
+Total entries in valid zipcodes: 531,126

 ## score_by_map
 The above are not terribly enlightening.
 Use [CartoDB](http://cartodb.com/)